 And… with each new lead comes the opportunity to sell more cutlery, knives, wooden blocks, kitchen scissors, and so on (to the new recruit’s family and friends).

 The Script Never Ends

 I sold insurance for a short while about 15 years ago, and I can tell you… even though the conversation seems natural, everything is planned to the finest detail.
-In my case selling insurance… everything was scripted and had to performed on video before we were approved to go out in the field.
+In my case, selling insurance… everything was scripted and had to be performed on video before we were approved to go out in the field.

 If you stick it out and become a Cutco Sales Rep, you'll learn this in your training.
-When recruiting and when selling Cutco, they have it down to a science.
+When recruiting and selling Cutco, they have it down to a science.

 You'll be presenting from a script, hitting your marks, asking specific questions to obtain a desired response, and memorizing canned responses to handle objections.

-The truth though… if we call it a scam, is that we would also have to call every car dealership a scam, every insurance salesperson a scam, every real estate agency a scam, and so on… Because they all use a script.
-And, they all use tricks to gain your confidence.
+The truth, though… if we call it a scam, is that we would also have to call every car dealership a scam, every insurance salesperson a scam, every real estate agency a scam, and so on… Because they all use a script.
+And they all use tricks to gain your confidence.